Onboarding new employees during COVID-19 outbreak

 Work with appropriate leadership to assess if the intended hire represents a critical role to the agency mission or is needed for COVID-19 response.
 Prioritize roles and minimize any non-critical hiring.

-The U.S. Department of Homeland Security (DHS) announced on March 19 it will exercise discretion and allow employers with employees taking physical proximity precautions due to COVID-19 to review the employee’s identity and employment authorization documents remotely.
+The U.S. Department of Homeland Security (DHS) announced on March 19, 2020 that it will exercise discretion and allow employers with employees taking physical proximity precautions due to COVID-19 to review the employee’s identity and employment authorization documents remotely.
 However, employers must inspect the Section 2 documents remotely (e.g., over video link, fax or email, etc.) and obtain, inspect and retain copies of the documents within three business days for purposes of completing Section 2.
 Employers also should enter “COVID-19” as the reason for the physical inspection delay in the Section 2 “additional information” field once physical inspection takes place after normal operations resume.

 Once the documents have been physically inspected, the employer should add “documents physically examined” with the date of inspection to the additional information field of Section 2 on the Form I-9, or to section 3 as appropriate.
 These provisions may be implemented by employers for a period of up to 60 days from the date of the notice (May 19, 2020) OR within 3 business days after the termination of the National Emergency, whichever comes first.